HawkesLLM: Semantic Uncertainty Propagation in Agentic Text Simulation

 Key Points

-- Separates temporal influence from text generation.
+- HawkesLLM separates temporal influence modeling from text generation.

-- Improves semantic alignment with compact memory.
+- Improves late-stage semantic alignment under compact memory constraints.

 Article Excerpt